 Proper operating room attire will be worn in the appropriate areas according to clinical site policies.
-Each student must have a white coat available to wear when outside of the operating room suite.
+Each student must wear a white coat provided by the program when outside of the operating room suite.
 The individual clinical sites will determine acceptable shoes, scrub suits, head cover, masks and jewelry.
 All tattoos should be covered completely.
 The program dress code described in the student handbook shall apply at all times when students are in clinical or representing the program at conferences or meetings.
 For personal hygiene, see "Standards for Professional Behavior and Conduct".